Zenlytic/zenlytic-docs/_2_data_modeling_field_formatting.md

 There are several options.
 Broadly speaking, there is a format type followed by a number of decimal places.
 For example, `decimal_1` formats the number like a decimal and rounds to one decimal place.

-Vale Format Name | Unformatted Value | Formatted Value
+Value Format Name | Unformatted Value | Formatted Value
 ---|---|---
 decimal_0 | 12345.678 | 12,346
 decimal_1 | 12345.678 | 12,345.7